Estimated reading time: 5 minutes

-But don’t worry there are many available resources that can help with salary research.
+Fortunately, many available resources can help with salary research.

-Some offer limited free information, others you pay for a report.
+Some offer limited free information, and for others, you will need to pay for a report.

-Next find jobs with those same titles and basic job description – hopefully in your geographic area and start pulling the data.
+Next, find jobs with those same titles and basic job descriptions – hopefully in your geographic area and start pulling the data.

 Create a grid and start filling in the blanks.

-Find the minimum, mid and max salaries for these job and start filling in your grid.
+Find the minimum, mid and max salaries for these jobs and start filling in your grid.
 Factor in benefits if you can.

-You don’t want to pay someone a salary that on comps includes medical benefits if your particular strategy is to offer that benefit in addition to pay.
+You don’t want to pay someone a salary that includes medical benefits on comparisons if your strategy is to offer that benefit in addition to pay.

-You want to focus on the total compensation cost to the ministry for that employee.
+You want to focus on that employee’s total compensation cost to the ministry.

-Here are a few resources I have found that can help you create your pay ranges.
+Here are a few resources that can help you create your pay ranges.

 1. Compensation Handbook For Church Staff

 It has the necessary worksheets to help you create your salary ranges.
-It is definitely for the DIY person but with a little time and effort you can create your church pay ranges with this book.
+It is definitely for the DIY person, but with a bit of time and effort, you can create your church pay ranges with this book.

 Another secular website that posts lots of church salaries is Indeed.